yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 <br/><br/>

-:white_check_mark: 5.1 What Is The Difference Between Functional Components And Class Components?
+5.1 What Is The Difference Between Functional Components And Class Components?

 |  Functional Components | Class Components |
 |---|---|